nandyalu/trailarr/README.md

 ## Support

-If you need help, please craete an issue on the [GitHub repository](https://github.com/nandyalu/issues) or post a question on [Reddit](https://www.reddit.com/r/trailarr/).
+If you have any questions or need help, please read the [FAQ](https://nandyalu.github.io/trailarr/help/faq/) first.
+If you still need help, please create an issue on the [GitHub repository](https://github.com/nandyalu/issues) or post a question on [Reddit](https://www.reddit.com/r/trailarr/) or join our [Discord](https://discord.gg/BAJsv76N) (recommended).

 ## Issues